hx2A/py5website/reference/py5graphics_begin_draw.rst

 Description
 ===========

-Sets the default properties for a PGraphics object.
+Sets the default properties for a Py5Graphics object.
 It should be called before anything is drawn into the object.

 Underlying Java method: `PGraphics.beginDraw <https://processing.org/reference/PGraphics_beginDraw_.html>`_